Reshaping Neural Representation via Associative, Presynaptic Short-Term Plasticity: Results

 \subsubsection{Computability from network simulations}

-Importantly, the right-hand side of \eqref{eq:general-grad-score-identity} is a function of quantities available along a single simulated trajectory $X(T)$: $\rho_i(t)$, $g_i'(t)/g_i(t)$, and the eligibility trace $e_{ij}^Z(t)$.
+Importantly, the right-hand side of \eqref{eq:general-grad-score-identity} depends only on quantities available along a single simulated trajectory $X(T)$: $\rho_i(t)$, $g_i'(t)/g_i(t)$, and the eligibility trace $e_{ij}^Z(t)$.
 The trace $e_{ij}^Z(t)$ can be updated online during simulation by differentiating the membrane-potential dynamics with respect to $Z_{ij}$.
-For the exponential EPSP kernel $\epsilon(t)=e^{-t/\tau_m}\Theta(t)$, the eligibility obeys a simple event-driven recursion (continuous decay between presynaptic spikes, with jumps at $t=t_j^f$ proportional to $\partial_{Z_{ij}} w_{ij}(t_j^f)$), while the latter is obtained from the STP state variables and their parameter sensitivities.
-We provide explicit update equations for STD synapses in Appendix~\ref{appx:eligibility-traces}.
+Specifically, for the exponential kernel $\epsilon(t)=e^{-t/\tau_m}\Theta(t)$, $e_{ij}^Z(t)$ obeys a simple event-driven recursion: it decays continuously between presynaptic spikes and jumps at $t=t_j^f$ proportional to $\partial_{Z_{ij}} w_{ij}(t_j^f)$, which is computed from the STP variables (see Appendix~\ref{appx:eligibility-traces} for the explicit update formulae).
 Thus, an unbiased Monte Carlo estimator of $\partial J/\partial Z_{ij}$ is obtained by averaging \eqref{eq:general-grad-score-identity} over repeated simulations (or, in stationary/periodic regimes, by time-averaging after transients).